benfl3713/finance-api/README.md

 # Finance API
 Personal Finance Manager API

+This api is used by this front end finance manager https://github.com/benfl3713/finance-manager

 # Purpose
 This api provides a backend for a personal finance manager.
 Including a JWT authentication system for clients It will allow you do CRUD operations on: